HakanTerman/hakanterman.github.io/_pages/listeler.md

     alt: "placeholder image 3"
 ---

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery1 caption="This is a sample gallery to go along with this case study." %}

 ---
 **Mail** hakanterman [@] gmail [.] com